mkrzmr/mkrzmr.github.io/research/blog.md

 ### 13/02/2020
 The first round of scoping material is well underway.
 From what I can say now, about 3% of the total material is in scope.
 Looking at a dataset of approx. 15000 pages at the moment, this means about 450 defaced web sites to be in scope.
 This is a consequence of the initial inverse (from old to new) crawl.
 As defacements are usually submitted in bulks, there are always huge chucks of non-qualifying defacements found.
 To meet with supervisor to discuss a more focused approach.

+## 04/03/2020
+THe first round of scoping is completed and first tests on data exptraction have been run.
+I am using the Natural Language Toolkit for Python to clean and analyze the pages.
+There is the idea of moving on to SQL to maange the data  more efficiently.